 import 'package:flutter_tutorial_app/team.dart';

 Add a DetailWidget class that extends StatefulWidget.
-This class has a constructor with an object field, a field of Team object, and _DetailWidgetState that build the view for data detail.
+This class has a constructor with an object field, a field of Team object, and _DetailWidgetState that builds the view for data detail.

 class DetailWidget extends StatefulWidget {